-Borgin Drauma – The City of Dreams
+Draumaborgin – The City of Dreams

 The burning-dead-flowers smell of solder hung sharp in the air.
 It was paradise.

 On Thomas Meade, smiles died early deaths.
-But he’d been friends, if you could call it that, with Keg for a long time, so at the sight of Cornelius Keg, Master Device Smith, hunched over and intent on the mechanical brains of a tiny box chronometer, he smiled.
+But he’d been friends, if you could call it that, with Keg for a long time, so at the sight of the Master Device Smith, hunched over and intent on the mechanical brains of a tiny box chronometer, he smiled.
 Or rather, his mouth jerked up on one side.

 “You’ll have to wait.
 I’m—”

 Keg hunched up a petulant shoulder and jerked his chin at the massively chased, silver samovar on the shelf.
+“Milk, yes."

 “Leave that alone.”
 Keg’s voice was as pointed and anxious as the coil.

 Meade bent down, inspecting the device more closely.
 Deep inside the vibrating centre of its heart, a dozen tiny cogs clicked their way through tight, neat arcs around the device’s power source.
-The pulsating lump of resin was held in one of the most delicate, intricate clasps he’d ever seen.
+The pulsating lump of resin was held in one of the most delicate yet intricate clasps he’d ever seen.

 “Sst!”
 He jerked back his now blistered finger.

-Keg twisted the clips on the table’s edge to hold it in place.
+Keg twisted the clips on the table’s edge to hold the blueprint in place.
 Even these were miniature masterpieces.
 Copies of the stone gargoyles, those tragic, extinct beasts that jutted out from the corners of the Patent Master’s Hall.